someonesdad1/hobbyutil/project_list.md

 [math/fseq.zip](math/fseq.zip) | Contains a python script fseq.py that provides general-purpose sequence generation (arithmetic, geometric, logarithmically-spaced, etc.).
 The script also provides useful random number generation facilities for doing Monte Carlo calculations at the command line, along with CDFs and PDFs of some distributions.
 Requires numpy.
 [math/gpaper.zip](math/gpaper.zip) | Provides some common graph papers in PDF files that print on ANSI A paper.
 [math/oo_math.zip](math/oo_math.zip) | Introduces the equation-writing capabilities of Open Office 2.0.
 Includes a cheatsheet that you can modify.
 [math/parse_complex.py](math/parse_complex.py) | Parse complex numbers when they are written in the ways humans like to write them.
+The floating point type can be specified, which allows you to keep the full precision of the problem.
 [math/QuickMultDiv.pdf](math/QuickMultDiv.pdf) | Discussion of how to do multiplications and divisions by hand when you only need a specified number of significant figures in the answer.
+[math/rand.zip](math/rand.zip) | A pure python script for generating random numbers from various distributions to stdout.
 [math/root.zip](math/root.zip) | Pure-python root-finding methods such as bisection, Brent's method, Ridder's method, Newton-Raphson, and a general-purpose method by Jack Crenshaw that uses inverse parabolic interpolation.
 [math/rpath.zip](math/rpath.zip) | A python module for a rectilinear path object.
 You supply it with a set of points and then you can interpolate to points on the path via a parameter.
 [math/scale.zip](math/scale.zip) | The scale.pdf file contains two sheets of paper with slide rule type scales on them.
 You may find it useful for simple technical calculations.